 PRESS RELEASE – LAUNCH OF NEW LYME DOCUMENTARY

 Lyme disease is a terrible disease and also the fastest growing epidemic in the world; difficult to detect and treat.
-Too little money, treatment options and social attention ensure that patients are left to their own devices.
+The lack of funding, treatment options and social attention ensure that patients are left on their own.
 To denounce this, a group of Lyme patients is campaigning for the SOS Lyme Epidemic .On the eve of the Week of Tick 2019, a new Lyme documentary – which patients have made themselves- will be launched SOS, “an invisible epidemic” by director Pim Giel.

 Lyme disease is an infectious disease with a greater impact than we all think.
 The WHO even speaks of a new epidemic.
 International experts are now successful with a new international guideline (ILADS) for the treatment of chronic Lyme disease.
 But this is hardly recognized in the Netherlands and Belgium by politics, science and health insurers.
 As a result, patients are deprived of treatment, care and other facilities; in fact, they are left to their own devices.
 Only patients with sufficient personal money can go abroad for this.
 Patients themselves often have no money (anymore) for a treatment and are becoming increasingly ill.
 Sometimes resulting in death or euthanasia.